 by Diane VanDyke

-You can help support the arts and art education programs at Montgomery County Community College by becoming a Friend of The Galleries.
+Help support the arts and art education programs at Montgomery County Community College by becoming a Friend of the Galleries.
 Donations are tax deductible.
 For more information, contact the College Foundation at 215-641-6535.
-Follow Montgomery County Community College’s arts on Facebook at facebook.com/DestinationArts.